-- 1. Oneida County recognizes the need to protect private property in all phases of comprehensive planning. - 2.
-All land use planning processes, including on all federal and state land, and lands utilizing federal or state funding and including any and all guidance, executive, or other mandated actions, shall coordinate with the county and towns and work to resolve all planning conflicts to the satisfaction of the county and towns prior to finalizing plans or other actions.
-The coordination process will be driven at the local level and shall include proportional and equal representation by industry stakeholders and impacted private property owners in all planning phases.
-The coordination process shall be formalized as described in Chapter 8 of the comprehensive plan. - 3.
-Housing concerns related to availability and affordability throughout the County. - 4.
-Broadband needs throughout the County. - 5.
-Capacity of existing infrastructure and increasing population, especially related to summer populations. - 6.
-Funding for schools and County infrastructure. - 7.
-Conversion of private lands to public lands, while using federal, state, and local tax dollars, which decreases overall tax base. - 8.
+- 1. Housing concerns related to availability and affordability throughout the County. - 2.
+Broadband needs throughout the County. - 3.
+Capacity of existing infrastructure and increasing population, especially related to summer populations. - 4.
+Funding for schools and County infrastructure. - 5.
+Conversion of private lands to public lands, which decreases overall tax base. - 6.
 Access to ATV/UTV trails and logging roads in the American Legion State Forest.